What exactly is graphite? And can investors really profit from graphite investing? Here are some brief answers to those questions and more.

 - Top Graphite Stocks of 2018 on the TSX and TSXV

 - 5 Top Graphite News Stories of 2018

 Graphite investing: What is graphite?

-Flake graphite has become especially important since early 2014, when Tesla Motors (NASDAQ:TSLA) CEO Elon Musk announced that his company would be building a lithium-ion battery gigafactory.
-Graphite is used in lithium-ion battery anodes, and the announcement immediately sparked predictions of how much of the metal the gigafactory might require.
+Flake graphite has become especially important since early 2014, when Tesla (NASDAQ:TSLA) CEO Elon Musk announced that his company would be building a lithium-ion battery gigafactory.
+Graphite is used in lithium-ion battery anodes, and the news immediately sparked predictions of how much of the metal the gigafactory might require.
 Lithium-ion batteries are used to power electric vehicles and for energy storage.

-Aside from lithium-ion batteries, flake graphite can be used in pebble-bed nuclear reactors, as well as in the refractory and steel industries.
-It’s also used in fuel cells and vanadium-redox batteries.
-Amorphous graphite is used in the refractory industry as well, and also in mechanisms like brake linings, gaskets and clutch materials.
+Aside from lithium-ion batteries, flake graphite can be used in pebble-bed nuclear reactors, as well as in the refractory and steel industries, fuel cells and vanadium-redox batteries.
+Amorphous graphite is used in the refractory industry as well, and in mechanisms such as brake linings, gaskets and clutch materials.
 Vein graphite finds a home in advanced, thermal and high-friction applications.